-After more than 11 hours of research and testing, we believe that the best staple remover that you can buy today is the Bostitch Professional Magnetic Easy staple remover.
+After more than 11 hours of research, we believe that the best staple remover that you can buy today is the Bostitch Professional Magnetic Easy staple remover.
 It focuses heavily on ergonomics with a contoured grip and a push-type mechanism that can remove dozens of staples in under a minute.
 It even has a magnetic underside to catch stray staples for good measure.

 Choosing the best staple remover could mean the difference between torn pages and a clean break each and every time.
 There are many styles of staple removers, most notably your classic jaw grip and push-type removers.
 Our evaluation focused on speed and scale, safety, and ease of use.
 Keep reading to learn more about the Bostitch Professional Magnetic Easy Staple Remover and the others that met our strict grading criteria.